 CS1 Python Programming Projects Archive

-We have now accumulated many programming projects, and thought that it would
+We have now accumulated many programming projects (over 100 at last count), and thought that it would

 This archive is organized on the order that we cover topics.